davepinch/pinchy.cc/collections/_fragments/reality-is-a-stage.md

 ---
 title: "reality is a stage"
 date: 2022-07-29
+related:
+  - actor
 tags:
-  - What is Reality
+  - what is Reality
-  - Fragment
+  - fragment
 ---